-#History of Gurudwara Bangla Sahib Delhi
+History of Gurudwara Bangla Sahib Delhi

-The Gurudwara Bangla Sahib has a magnificent history dating back to 16th century.
+The Gurudwara Bangla Sahib Delhi has a magnificent history dating back to the 16th century.
 It was once established as a bungalow which was owned by Raja Jai Singh of Amber, Jaipur.
 The 8th Sikh Guru – Sri Harkishan Dev – once came here as a guest of the Raja and thus the Bangla Sahib Gurudwara asserts the story of Guru Sri Harkishan and his elder brother – Baba Ram Rai.
 Baba Ram Rai’s efforts went in vain while trying to influence the Sikhs from Delhi and then later went to King Aurenzeb.
 This feud ultimately led to Raja Jai Singh taking over the responsibility when King Aurenzeb summoned Guru Harkishan.

 While in Delhi, Guru Harkishan helped a vast number of people suffering from smallpox and cholera.
 Besides this, the Guru also gave medicines, food, and clothes to the deprived.

-#Top things to do in Gurudwara Bangla Sahib
+Must-do things in Gurudwara Bangla Sahib Delhi

 Before entering the Gurudwara Bangla Sahib, it is mandatory to remove shoes at the shoe counter located outside.
 Upon depositing the shoes, the Seva dharis (people who are helping at the Gurudwara) will give you a token with which you’ll get your shoes back.
 Before stepping up the stairs to the Bangla Sahib Gurudwara one must dip their feet in a small water tank to cleanse them before offering prayers.